Bernedoodle Pros and Cons | Must Read Before You Get

 Positives:

 - Very easy to potty-train.
 Easily trained and picked up all commands.
 Great with children.
-Requires a lot of exercises. (~C.D.
-Williams – Mini Bernedoodle owner)
+Requires a lot of exercise.

 - Incredibly easy to train.
-We potty-trained him in one week after he arrived to our home.
+We potty-trained him for one week after he arrived at our home.
 He wakes up at 4 am sharp to pee and sleeps instantly after doing the job.
-Very loving and intelligent. (~Brianna – Mini Bernedoodle owner)
+Very loving and intelligent.

-- Our 2-year old F2 Bernedoodle doesn’t shed at all.
-He know how to open the door.
-He is very loving. (~Melissa – F2 Bernedoodle owner)
+- Our 2-year-old F2 Bernedoodle doesn’t shed at all.
+He knows how to open the door.
+He is very loving.

 Negatives:

-- Velcro dog and cannot be left alone because it gets highly destructive.
-Needs daily brushing. (~Urshela)
+- Velcro dog that cannot be left alone because it gets highly destructive.
+Needs daily brushing.

 - My Standard Bernedoodle sheds although his coat is thicker and straighter.
-He eats everything and swallowed a chew toy so we need to keep an eye over him all the time. (~Tyler)
+He eats everything and swallowed a chew toy so we need to keep an eye on him all the time.

 Final words: